 Self-care is the actions we take to take care of our self.
-It concludes taking care of our body, mind, soul, social life, etc. In short, it is taking care of our self as a human being while focusing on every aspect of our life.
+It concludes taking care of our body, mind, soul, social life, etc. In short, it is taking care of ourselves as human beings while focusing on every aspect of our life.

-Self-care is the first and most important step to being a healthy human being.
+Self-care is one of the first and important steps to being a healthy human being.
 When we were born, we were dependent babies, and our parents took care of us, so we can’t really talk about self-care.

-But at a certain point, it is up to us to be our primary caregiver.
+But at a certain point, it is up to us to be our primary caregivers.
 We need to make choices that are beneficial to our health.

 We often focus so much on what people expect from us or what society expects from us, that we forget to focus on what we need and what makes us a better person.
 We often forget that we need to take care of ourselves to function and help others.